 Hi, friends!
 Thanks for bearing with me as we adjust to life as new parents.
-Focusing on freezer ideas for new moms and other freezer-friendly meal prep has been a lifeesavor.
-I hope these freezer ideas will be helpful for you too!
+Focusing on freezer ideas for new moms and other freezer-friendly meal prep has been a life saver, which is why I think it’s important to share these with you.

 If you’re someone who likes to do a lot of cooking in bulk, or wants to have easy meals on hand – maybe you have a surgery coming up, or a loved one is sick, etc. It’s nice to have some meals pre-made so all you have to do is just heat them up.

-I can’t tell you how helpful this was for me as a new mom.
+I can’t tell you how helpful these homemade freezer meals were for me as a new mom.
 I now use this as my guide for new mommy friends who need easy meals that will last them a while.

-Freezer Ideas for New Moms and New Moms-To-Be
+Best Freezer Meals for New Moms and New Moms-To-Be

 So, below is a list of recipes that either